lmihailovic/sugo/README.md

 - [x] Allow for specification of custom content front matter delimiters
 - [x] Add `static/` dir functionality for css, js and image files.
 - [x] Implement nested templates (for the document head, header, footer...)
-- [ ] Ability to set html title property
 - [x] Add `.Path` property for pages to allow for nav element creations - realised via function
 - [x] Add ability to loop over pages in content sections inside of templates - realised via function
+- [ ] Ability to set html title property
+- [ ] Function to loop pages over just one level of depth for a section